mrnorman/YAKL/doc/configuration.md

 ### `HAVE_MPI`

 Define this only when MPI headers and libraries are available and the build is configured for MPI.
 It makes MPI declarations visible to YAKL and allows rank-zero-only reporting paths to query `MPI_COMM_WORLD`.
-The PNetCDF extension independently requires MPI and PNetCDF dependencies; merely defining `HAVE_MPI` does not provide them.
+CMake users should set `YAKL_HAVE_MPI=ON`, which finds and links MPI and supplies `HAVE_MPI` transitively through the `yakl` target.
+The PNetCDF extension independently requires PNetCDF; merely defining `HAVE_MPI` does not provide that dependency.

 ## Kokkos definitions observed by YAKL